davidschubert/davidschubert/README.md

 [![Website](https://img.shields.io/website?label=davidschubert.com&style=for-the-badge&url=https%3A%2F%2Fdavidschubert.com)](https://davidschubert.com)

-## I'm a Fulltime Freelance UX/UI Designer & Hobby Web Developer
+## I'm a german Fulltime Freelance UX/UI Designer & Hobby Web Developer currently living at the edge of a vulcano on the beautiful hawai`in island of Maui

+- My background is HTML5, CSS, a bit of JS and PHP
-- 🌱 I’m currently learning JS, VUE 3, NUXT 3 🤣 and GSAP
+- 🌱 I’m currently learning JS, Vue3, Nuxt3 and Greensock's GSAP
+- 🌱 I’m also currently playing around with different kind of Headless CMS to find one with the best user experience
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate and learn with/from other Nuxt 3 coders
-- 🥅 2022 Goals: Learning javascript, nuxt.js
+- 🥅 2022 Goals: Learning javascript, vue3 and nuxt3
-- ⚡ Other fact: I love to draw and take videos with my iphone and dslr - canon eos m50
+- ⚡ Other facts: I love to draw digital on my iPad and take videos with my iPhone 13 Pro and DSLR.
+So check out my YouTube Channel

 ## Connect with me: